 Boldmere Inclusion Base

-Boldmere Inclusion Base (BIB) provides specialist provision within a mainstream setting.
+Boldmere Inclusion Base (BIB) provides additional provision within a mainstream setting.
 We have three classes which supports primary aged children with a diagnosis of Autism Spectrum Condition (ASC.)
 Our passionate and dedicated teaching staff provide a bespoke curriculum to meet each individual child's needs.
 The children also have access to a sensory room and three specific outdoor areas to support their sensory needs.
 We also have our own speech and language therapist and a specialist sports coach from West Bromwich Albion.

 Admissions to the Resource Base are entirely separate from places in the main school, and are made through Birmingham's Special Educational Needs Admissions Team (SENAR).